Category Level Experiences

 From concept to execution – ideation, wireframe, art direction, imagery, production, QA – as well as constantly evolving with direct client input and strategic messaging edits.
-Constant collaboration across agencies, in-house developers, photographers, product manufacturers and engineers, and point-of-purchase brand in-store team.

 Researched customer needs and shopping experience expectations, competitive analysis of an array of brands – going above and beyond expectations with KitchenAid’s unique brand authority.

-By translating iconic point-of-purchase product strategy into a site-wide, long-term direct-to-consumer experience solutions for Stand Míxer.
+Immediately increased e-commerce conversion rate by 143% and increased revenue by 193% by translating iconic point-of-purchase product strategy into a site-wide, long-term direct-to-consumer experience solutions for Stand Míxer.

 2019